 Tamarind gives a lovely sour tang to this quick and easy curry.

-4 fresh birds eye chillies, deseeded and chopped
+4 fresh birds eye chillies, seeds removed, chopped

 1 tsp coriander seeds